Coping with the sudden death of a pet parrot can be hard, especially if it was young.

+The enlarged thyroid can strain the heart, resulting in heart failure.
+This condition can be triggered by an iodine deficiency or exposure to toxic foods and chemicals.
 Goiters cause sudden death.
-The enlarged thyroid can strain the heart, resulting in rapid heart failure.
-This condition can be triggered by an iodine deficiency or exposure to toxic foods and chemicals.

 Also known as coronary artery disease, atherosclerosis is a common disease in birds.
 Any parrot can develop it, but African greys, Amazons, cockatiels, and monk parakeets are most susceptible.

-Atherosclerosis is caused by plaque (fats and cholesterol) in the arteries.
-This can restrict the flow of blood around the body.
+Atherosclerosis is caused by plaque (fats and cholesterol) in the arteries, which can restrict blood flow around the body.
 If part of the plaque breaks away, it can lead to a fatal blood clot.